-Victor Kovalenko OAM was inducted into the Sport Australia Hall of Fame on Thursday, October 10, 2013 for his contribution as a coach to the sport of sailing.
+Victor Kovalenko OAM was inducted into the Sport Australia Hall of Fame in 2013 for his contribution as a coach to the sport of sailing.

 Victor Kovalenko was a national 470 Class champion in his native Ukraine, but his greatest impact on the yachting world came when he moved to Australia in 1991.
 Since then his coaching skills have guided Australians to 40 international medals, seven of them Olympic gold.
 Head coach of Australia’s yachting team for more than a decade, Victor saw the fullest fruits of his work in London 2012 when our yachtsmen and women claimed three gold and one silver.
 His Rio Olympic campaign would yield the Australian 470 crew a silver medal, the same crew were able to change this medal five years later to gold at the Tokyo 2020 Olympics.